 1. Get the Numbers

 Perhaps, a vital metric in churn analysis is to understand where the customers are getting unsatisfied in the conversion funnel and, in the end, backing off.
 Funnel analysis will reveal customer behavior — how they navigate the service and lead points behind attrition.
 Therefore, you'll be able to know events leading before a customer leaves.
-The analysis gives actionable steps to improve the experience in the poor performance areas along the conversion funnel.
+The analysis gives actionable steps to improve the experience in the poor performance areas along the conversion funnel.3.
+Why

 It would help if you got deeper to behold drop-off points to answer why customers are leaving your service.
 Answering questions like, do you have comparable prices in the industry, what is customer satisfaction rate with the service, or the customer success rate will help you grasp precisely what you need to improve in the service delivery.